-Sub-area 1 Sub-area 2 Sub-area 3 Private open space Development provides all dwellings with private open space or a balcony with a minimum area of 12m2 and a minimum dimension of 3m.
+Sub Area 1 Sub Area 2 Sub-Area 3 Private open space Development provides all dwellings with private open space or a balcony with a minimum area of 12m 2 and a minimum dimension of 3m.
 Balconies are screened to maximise privacy between buildings and the public realm, without compromising CPTED principles.
-Ground floor private also allows overlook passive surveillance ing of the street t
+Ground floor private open space provides privacy by also allows overlooking of the street to promote passive surveillance.